 From 1796 everyone with disposable property worth more than £5 had to pay Death Duties (see the National Archives research guide – ‘Death Duty Registers from 1796) – This was increased to £20 in 1858.

-Death Duty Registers are now available to search via The Find my Past website on a pay-per-view basis.
+Death Duty Registers are now available to search via The Find my Past website.

-For Wills pre 1858 Tameside Local Studies Library has indexes (published by the Lancashire and Cheshire Record Society) of all the wills proved at Chester up until 1837 and held at Chester Record Office.
+For Wills pre 1858 Tameside Local Studies Library has indexes (published by the Lancashire and Cheshire Record Society) of all the wills proved at Chester up until 1837 and held at Chester Record Office and available to download via Find My Past.
 However, since the Chester and Lancashire Record Offices were split all the wills for the Lancashire side of Tameside are now held at Preston.

 Cheshire wills are now searchable online and copies can be ordered from: